The TLA Toolbox is an IDE (integrated development environment)

 - Improvements to the Decompose Proof Command.

-- Improvements to the TLC Errors view, including ability to
+- Improvements to the TLC Errors view, including ability to show trace

 in reverse order.